The Marathon Story: The Battle that Changed Human History

 In the two centuries that followed, the Greek culture spread across much of the known world.
 It made Europe possible and in affect won for civilization the opportunity to develop its own economic life.

-Modern European-based nations such as the United States and Canada can trace their growth straight back through an unbroken chain of Western historical events back to the Victory at Marathon.
+Modern European-based nations such as the United States and Canada can trace their growth straight back through an unbroken chain of Western historical events back to the Greek Victory at the Battle of Marathon.

 Centuries later, the modern Olympic Games introduced a “marathon” race of (40,000 meters or 24.85 miles).
-The winner was Spiridon Louis, a Greek postal worker from village of Marusi and veteran of several long military marches.
+The winner of the inaugural race was Spiridon Louis, a Greek postal worker from village of Marusi and veteran of several long military marches.
 His time was 2 hours, 58 minutes, 50 seconds for the 40 kilometer distance (average pace of 7:11 minutes per mile).

 Footnote: The urban legend is that the rooftop ventilator shaft at the Sterling Library at Yale University is covered with a replica of Windsor Castle.
-The timing is off, anachronistically, but the story is that University wanted to honor Frank Shorter (Yale class of 1969) for running the world’s fastest 26 miles.
-And those extra 385 yards around the castle were for extra credit.
+The timing is off, anachronistically, but the story is that University wanted to honor Frank Shorter (Yale class of 1969) for running the world’s fastest 26 miles in the 1976 games.
+And those extra 385 yards (0.2 miles) around the castle were added to the marathon for extra credit.